Moving into a rental home? Here are 3 ways to customize your home in a rental-friendly way

-Ok, but for whatever reason, you’ve decided to move into a rental in Vancouver.
+Ok, but for whatever reason, you’ve decided to move into a rental.
 Or another city.
 You know what the investment people DON’T usually talk about?
 Decor and customization!
 With your own home you can rip out walls, floors, and do whatever you want.
 But with rentals, your home-sweet-home has to stay rental-ready for the next people moving in.

 Rental friendly decor ideas